Umair-Farooque/Hand-Movement-Prediction-Simulation-Using-Signals-Data-EMG-Signals-/README.md

-# Hand‑Movement Prediction Using NinaPro Dataset
+# Hand‑Movement Prediction and simulation using Signals Data (EMG Signals from NinaPro Dataset)

 A complete pipeline for **EMG‑based hand‑movement recognition** (24 gestures) **and real‑time 3‑D visualisation in Blender**.